Lot #: 135

 ($800 hammer, plus 18% buyer's premium)

-PLEASE NOTE: The American ceramics market frequently changes, often dramatically.
+PLEASE NOTE: This result is 6 years old, and the American ceramics market frequently changes.
 Additionally, small nuances of color, condition, shape, etc. can mean huge differences in price.
-Please do not hesitate to Contact Us for a Current, Accurate assessment of your items.
+If you're interested in having us sell a similar item for you, please contact us here.

 Very Rare Two-Gallon Stoneware Jug with Cobalt Eagle Decoration, attributed to Barnabus Edmands, Charlestown, MA, circa 1860, cylindrical jug with semi-rounded spout, decorated with a large slip-trailed design of a spread-winged Federal eagle clutching stylized arrows and olive branches in its talons.
 The capacity mark on this jug matches that found on pieces marked "Edmands & Co.".
 This jug is the first example of Edmands stoneware we have seen decorated with a cobalt eagle.
 An in-the-firing iron ping to neck of eagle.
 Some bubbling to cobalt.
 Three in-the-firing iron pings to reverse.
 A chip with thin horizontal crack to handle.
 A few tiny nicks to spout.
 Some in-the-firing clay residue to top of spout.